 Many people dream about being able to travel and rock climb full-time without having to worry about working a 9-5 or winning the lottery to fund their lifestyle.
 However, since there’s not a professional climbing league (there’s nothing like the NFL for climbing, sadly), it can be pretty difficult to make this dream a reality.
 Only a small handful of climbers are able to make money off the sport, and an even smaller handful make enough money to actually live on.

-So, how do you make money rock climbing?
 The most common way to make money from rock climbing is to get sponsored by a brand or company.
 However, you can also earn money by guiding or coaching, public speaking about your climbing adventures, writing/photographing/filming either featuring your climbing pursuits or someone else’s, working as a stunt double, or working in a climbing gym or a gear retail setting.

 In this article, we’ll look at each way to make money from climbing in more detail, plus answer some frequently asked questions.